 A primary goal of fostering is to provide children with alternative family care until they can return to their natural family, another family setting, or an independent living situation.
 One of the responsibilities of a foster family is to support and encourage contact between the natural family and the child, whenever it is safe for the child.
 Foster parents’ involvement with the natural family is sometimes necessary to prepare the child for his or her return home and to keep the child and family connected.
 Foster parents may work with the natural parents on matters that affect the child.

 When a child or youth from a different cultural background is placed in a home, it is important for the foster parent(s) and the child’s social worker to discuss any special needs related to his or her heritage.
-Children First offers foster families a course on Aboriginal awareness to help support the child’s need to explore cultural values and ethnic attitudes.
+Children First offers foster families a course on Traditional Indigenous Resolution Teachings to help support the child’s need to explore cultural values and ethnic attitudes.
 If a child is a member of a band or Metis settlement, decisions regarding the child are made in consultation with the band or settlement.
 The child’s social worker is responsible for coordinating this communication.

 It is important that foster families respect and protect each child’s right to confidentiality.
 Agencies, social workers, and foster parents are all bound by the Family Enhancement Act in sharing information with others.
 Foster families can share information with other professionals assisting in a child’s care, such as Children First staff, a doctor, or a psychologist.
 All foster parents must sign an oath of confidentiality.

 Foster parents’ observations are invaluable in determining the plan of care for a child.
 Because this information is so important, all foster parents receive an orientation in record keeping.
 Children First provides all the paperwork that must completed and returned to the office monthly.
 This is legal documentation that can be used in court.
 Also, effective documentation is your best defence against false allegations.